How to Add GPS Location to Photos in Apple Photos

 iCloud Won't Re-Sync Modified Files

-iCloud Photos syncs your photo library across devices.
-But once a photo is in iCloud, modifying the file on disk — including writing EXIF GPS metadata — does not cause iCloud to re-upload the updated version.
-The modified file stays local; your other devices keep the original.
+Once a photo is in iCloud, modifying the file on disk — including writing EXIF GPS metadata with HoudahGeo — does not cause iCloud to re-upload the updated version.
+The modified file stays local; your other devices keep the original without GPS data.

 1